Romance and Social Bonding in Contemporary Culture

 - a public screening and panel discussion in the Warwick Arts Centre on 29th September and

 - a follow-up study day on March 29th 2019.

-These will lead to the establishment of a research network to be hosted through this site and a mailing list.
-You can also follow us on Facebook https://www.facebook.com/imaginingromance/ and, for live updates, Twitter @WeintheAgeofI1.
+These will lead to the establishment of a research network - please follow us on Facebook https://www.facebook.com/imaginingromance/ and, for live updates, Twitter @WeintheAgeofI1.

 The project has been made possible thanks to the support of the British Academy’s Rising Star Engagement Award, including its FBA champion Professor Stella Bruzzi (UCL), in conjunction with the University of Warwick’s Global Research Priorities scheme.